loda-lang/loda-programs/programs/oeis/list3.md

 * [A321220](http://oeis.org/A321220) ([L10 program](A321220.asm)): a(n) = n+2 if n is even, otherwise a(n) = 2*n+1 if n is odd.
 * [A321237](http://oeis.org/A321237) ([L07 program](A321237.asm)): Start with a square of dimension 1 X 1, and repeatedly append along the squares of the previous step squares with half their side length that do not overlap with any prior square; a(n) gives the number of squares appended at n-th step.
 * [A321257](http://oeis.org/A321257) ([L09 program](A321257.asm)): Start with an equilateral triangle, and repeatedly append along the triangles of the previous step equilateral triangles with half their side length that do not overlap with any prior triangle; a(n) gives the number of triangles appended at n-th step.
+* [A321341](http://oeis.org/A321341) ([L20 program](A321341.asm)): An unbounded sequence which is 1 infinitely often, with the property that for any four consecutive terms the maximum term is the sum of the two minimum terms.
 * [A321358](http://oeis.org/A321358) ([L07 program](A321358.asm)): a(n) = (2*4^n + 7)/3.
 * [A321383](http://oeis.org/A321383) ([L34 program](A321383.asm)): Numbers k such that the concatenation k21 is a square.
 * [A321421](http://oeis.org/A321421) ([L08 program](A321421.asm)): a(n) = 10*(4^n - 1)/3 + 1.